uribench/software-engineering-handbook/Guides/Video Series/What If.md

 # What If - Extreme Programming Experiments

-This is a curated series of videos which explores extreme programming technique videos you can submit additions to.
+This is a curated series of videos which explores extreme programming techniques you can submit additions to.

 Here is a non exhaustive list of video series recorded so far: